Principal Investigator & Series Editor

 University of Washington, Department of Global Health

 Dean studied at Stanford (M.S., Engineering Science) and at Harvard (Ph.D., Economics, under K.J.
 Arrow).
 In 1994 he was elected to membership in the National Academy of Medicine of the U.S. National Academies.
 Dean served as co-chair with Lawrence H. Summers of The Lancet Commission on Investing in Health (The Lancet, December 2013).
-Most recently, he led work on the nine-volume Disease Control Priorities series from the World Bank and was lead author of the synthesizing publication (The Lancet, December 2017).
+Most recently, he led work on the nine-volume Disease Control Priorities series from the World Bank and was lead author of its synthesizing publication (The Lancet, December 2017).
 He also served as co-editor of DCP3’s volumes on Essential Surgery, Child and Adolescent Health and Development and Disease Control Priorities.